Hollowborn/node-app-trial-IMS/README.md

 > Click the link above to install and select the correct version for your current platform (Windows, Mac, Linux and etc.)

 ### Installation
-1. To view and try out this project, clone the repository using the
+1. To view and try out this project, clone or download the repository.

 2. After cloning, access the source directory and open CMD or Terminal.
 You may open it by right-clicking the directory and clicking `Open with Terminal`.